tearust/tapp-tutor/code_walkthrough.md

 - Run it.

 ## Code location and structure
-Please clone the following github repo to your local machine: https://github.com/tearust/tapp-sample-teaparty
+Start by cloneing the following GitHub repo to your local machine: https://github.com/tearust/tapp-sample-teaparty

-There are 4 folders (click the links for more details):
+There are 4 folders (click the following links for more details):

 - [[party-fe]]: This is the [[front_end]].
 - [[party-actor]]: This is the [[back_end_actor]].